spicyparrot/scan-images/README.md

 # Scan Docker Images

-This is a composte action that uses the the excellent [Trivy](https://aquasecurity.github.io/trivy) by Aqua Security to scan in-memory docker images for security issues.
+This is a composite action that uses the the excellent [Trivy](https://aquasecurity.github.io/trivy) by Aqua Security to scan in-memory docker images for security issues.

 This can be used to flag security issues prior to pushing to an image registry, such as Docker Hub, to further improve a shift left development life cycle.

+## Key Features

+- Scans any in-memory image and just public images
+- Allows scanning prior to pushing
+- Scan multiple images in a single task
+- Generates a single report with the results of all images scanned
+- Parses out the total issues found to allow for error thresholding

 ## Requirements